reviewthehype/reviewthehype/_posts/2020-01-12-we-all-wait-for-summer.md

 ---
 layout: post
-title:  "The absolute best time to see the Northern Lights in Iceland: A Complete Guide"
+title:  "The Absolute Best Time to see the Northern Lights in Iceland: A Complete Guide"
 categories: [ Travel ]
 image: assets/images/northern lights.jpg
 ---